Hawksbill sea turtle: Maturity

 Hawksbills evidently reach maturity after 20 years.
 Their lifespan is unknown.
 Like other sea turtles, hawksbills are solitary for most of their lives; they meet only to mate.
 They are highly migratory.
-Because of their tough carapaces, adults' only predators are humans, sharks, estuarine crocodiles, octopuses, and some pelagic fish species.
+Because of their tough carapaces, adults' only predators are humans, tiger sharks, requiem sharks (Carcharhinus), estuarine crocodiles, common octopuses, and groupers (Epinephelus).

 A series of biotic and abiotic cues, such as individual genetics, foraging quantity and quality, or population density, may trigger the maturation of the reproductive organs and the production of gametes and thus determine sexual maturity.
 Like many reptiles, all marine turtles of the same aggregation are highly unlikely to reach sexual maturity at the same size and thus age.

 Age at maturity has been estimated to occur between 10 and 25 years of age for Caribbean hawksbills.
 Turtles nesting in the Indo-Pacific region may reach maturity at a minimum of 30 to 35 years.

 Evolutionary history

 Within the sea turtles, E. imbricata has several unique anatomical and ecological traits.
 It is the only primarily spongivorous reptile.
 Because of this, its evolutionary position is somewhat unclear.
 Molecular analyses support Eretmochelys placement within the taxonomic tribe Carettini, including the carnivorous loggerhead and ridley sea turtles, rather than in the tribe Chelonini, which includes the herbivorous green turtle.
 The hawksbill probably evolved from carnivorous ancestors.